What Is Diamond Clarity?

 I1, I2, I3 Included Diamonds

-- I clarity diamonds have obvious inclusions that are likely to be visible and impact beauty
+- I clarity diamonds have obvious inclusions that are likely to be visible and impact the beauty of diamond.

-- Wonder Jewelers does not sell I clarity grade loose diamonds for engagement ring designs
+- Wonder Jewelers does not use I clarity grade diamonds for engagement rings.

-- Wonder Jewelers does offer a limited selection of jewelry preset with I1 diamonds
+- Wonder Jewelers offers a limited selection of jewelry preset with I1 diamonds.

 SI1, SI2 Slightly Included (SI) Diamonds

-- SI2 inclusions may be detectable to a keen unaided eye, especially when viewed from the side
+- SI2 inclusions may be noticeable to a the eye, especially when viewed from the side.